UTC-Reading/TestRepo/README.md

 # TestRepo
-This is a test repository
+This is the test repository to make sure you can pull/push permissions from within "work".